To submit an article online, and to check the status of your submission, you need to have an account with Journal of the University of Ruhuna

 The Editor-in-Chief/Journal of the University of Ruhuna

-Dept. of Physics, University of Ruhuna, Wellamadama, Matara.
+Department of Zoology, University of Ruhuna, Wellamadama, Matara.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.